 Turmeric’s Potential In Maintaining Bone Health

 The bone disorder results in the decay of bones and thus augments the fracture risks.
-Nearly 75% of elderly people suffer from dropping bone density, which is responsible for around 65,000 potentially incurable fractures each year in the U.S. Bone is a living tissue continually restored in the body – in other words, your body replaces old tissue with new tissue.
+Nearly 75 percent of elderly people suffer from dropping bone density, which is responsible for around 65,000 potentially incurable fractures each year in the U.S. Bone is a living tissue continually restored in the body – in other words, your body replaces old tissue with new tissue.
 This method comprises the absorption of old tissue and the deposit of new bone tissue.

 Here is what turmeric can do for your bone health maintenance;